Online Course » CW101 Child Welfare I - Introduction to Human Services and Professionalism

 Other Courses You May Be Interested In

-This purpose of this module on health and safety is to introduce the basic concepts of nutrition, healthy life styles, symptoms and signs of illness, medication issues, responding to environmental emergencies, and safety issues and practices.
+This module on health and safety will introduce the basic concepts of nutrition, healthy life styles, symptoms and signs of illness, medication issues, responding to environmental emergencies, and basic good health practices.
+Health is not just the absence of disease; it is being in the best possible health physically, mentally, emotionally and spi ...

-DD06 Developmental Disability - Supporting Skills Development
+ASD06 Autism Spectrum Disorder - Supporting Skills Development

-The purpose of this module is to demonstrate the importance of skill development and demonstrate your role in teaching individuals new skills that will help them realize their full potential and lead to a more independent life that can be challenging and satisfying.
-The module describes strategies and tools that you can use to assist you in this im ...
+Supporting skills development is an important part of your job.
+Gaining confidence in your ability to teach individuals new skills that will help them realize their full potential and lead to a more independent life can be challenging and satisfying.
+There are strategies and tools that you can use to assist you in this important task.

 Forgot Password help button image Create Account